awsdocs/amazon-chime-sdk-developer-guide/doc_source/use-cases.md

 }
 ```

-The Lambda function uses the `CallDetails` data to identify the incoming caller\.
-You can validate the meeting PIN received earlier\.
-Assuming a correct PIN, you then use the Amazon Chime AWS SDK [CreateMeeting](https://docs.aws.amazon.com/chime/latest/APIReference/API_CreateMeeting.html) and [CreateAttendee](https://docs.aws.amazon.com/chime/latest/APIReference/API_CreateAttendee.html) APIs to create the meeting and generate the attendee token\.
+You can program a Lambda function to identify the caller based on the `CallDetails` data\.
+You can also validate the meeting PIN received earlier\.
+Assuming a correct PIN, you then use the [CreateMeeting](https://docs.aws.amazon.com/chime/latest/APIReference/API_CreateMeeting.html) and [CreateAttendee](https://docs.aws.amazon.com/chime/latest/APIReference/API_CreateAttendee.html) APIs to create the Amazon Chime SDK meeting and generate the join token used by the meeting attendee\.
 The Lambda function responds with the action to join the Amazon Chime meeting\.

 ```
 {